CharlieDigital/runjs/README.md

 [See the workstream here](https://github.com/modelcontextprotocol/csharp-sdk/pull/377)

-This is only suitable for running in a private network.
+**This is only suitable for running in a private network at the moment.**

+Why might you use this?
+If your runtime application is Python, JavaScript, or some other language and you need a fast, easy, secure, controlled context to run generated code.

 ## Running the Server